HarryHe11/CSD/README.md

 ## Testing
 1. Download the Branch_BERT.ckpt model file at the link (https://drive.google.com/drive/folders/1LkhbESCnak6lkX0JCx2lARouyJCfPoJj?usp=sharing)
-2. Run all the codes in the Section "0.
-Preparation"
+2. Run all the codes in Section "0.
+Preparation."
-3. Run all the codes in the Section "5.
-Testing"
+3. Run all the codes in Section "5.
+Testing."

 note:
 all file paths in the code need to be adjusted to your own environment